Who is Optibac Probiotics For Those On Antibiotics for?

 Now dispatching in our new look!

-We are introducing new, eco-conscious packaging this year, and the new designs will update gradually from product to product to minimise any waste.
+We are introducing new, eco-conscious packaging this year, and the new designs will update gradually from product to product to minimize any waste.
 Please bear with us as you may receive orders with both current and new packaging over the coming months.
 We hope you like the new look!

 Customer feedback collected via independent review platform Trustpilot.
 See 'Reviews' tab for more customer opinions collected via our own website.